There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Migration

 After some time, you might need to migrate your website to another platform.
-This is pretty straightforward if a professional did your website design in Singapore.
+This is pretty straightforward if a professional in Singapore handled your website design.

-Website builders, on the other hand, have unique scripts and other features that exclusive to them.
-If you want to migrate to a different platform, you need to start all over again, which can be very costly.
+Website builders, on the other hand, have unique scripts and other features that are exclusive to them.
+If you want to migrate to a different platform, you’ll need to start over, which can be very costly.

 Coding

 In some cases, you might need to integrate third-party APIs into your website.
 This requires proficiency in coding, which is only provided by experienced website design companies.
-Also, website builders have restricted adaptability, making it challenging to add third-party software to the website.
+Also, website builders have limited flexibility, making it difficult to add third-party software to the website.

 Pricing